 - Now add all remaining ingredients, increase the heat and simmer for about 30-40 until thickened, stirring occasionally.

-- Once the fries are ready and the chili is done, make this 3-minute vegan cheese sauce (skip this step if you use store-bought cheese).
+- Once the fries are ready and the chili is done, make (skip this step if you use store-bought cheese).

 - Serve the fries on a plate, ladle some chili over them and top with a layer of cheese sauce (or vegan cheese of choice).
 Garnish with fresh herbs.